keven-pinto/tfassessment/Readme.md

 - `make apply` - Perform a Terraform apply to deploy your infrastructure
 - `make destroy` - Perform a Terraform destroy to tear down your deployed infrastructure

-Note : Please do not run terraform plan or terraform apply directly as this will fail due to the vars not being present
+Note : Please do not run terraform plan or terraform apply directly as this will fail due to the vars not being present in the root folder